mnms/docs/docs/command-line-interface.md

-# Command Line Interface
+!!!
+Note
     Command Line Interface(CLI) of FlashBase supports not only deploy and start command but also many commands to access and manipulat data in FlashBase.
 ​
-## 1. cluster start
+# 1. cluster start

-### Procedure
+  **Procedure**

 (1) Backup logs of the previous master/slave nodes